 Aloe is another plant that’s just packed full of natural helpfulness.
 It’s long been known as an effective remedy for sunburn, but it’s also great at cooling and soothing mosquito bites.

 Another way of cooling the itch is obviously an ice pack!
-The only problem is you have to keep it on the bite otherwise your body will start trying to regulate the temperature of the affected area and the effect will be lost.
+The only problem is you have to keep it on the bite otherwise your Healthy Body will start trying to regulate the temperature of the affected area and the effect will be lost.